-- Readability: Content that is easy to scan and understand can increase your engagements.
+- Readability: Content that is easy to scan and understand can increase your engagement.
 According to Readable, 83 percent more people will finish reading a piece of content if its readability is changed from grade 12 to grade 5.
-Also, 85 percent will be able to read your content if its readability is at or below grade 8.
+Also, 85 percent will read your content if its readability is at or below grade 8.

 To ensure that your buyer’s guides are readable, follow the following tips:

 - Use simple words, short sentences, and brief paragraphs.

 - Check your content for spelling and grammar errors.